JM Smucker sales hit record as coronavirus shoppers stock up kitchens

 Continue Reading Below

 The Orville, Ohio-based food-products manufacturer earned $226.3 million, or an adjusted $2.57 a share, on revenue of $2.09 billion.
-Wall Street analysts surveyed by Reinfitiv were expecting adjusted earnings of $2.29 a share, on revenue of $2.06 billion.
+Wall Street analysts surveyed by Refinitiv were expecting adjusted earnings of $2.29 a share, on revenue of $2.06 billion.

 Smucker’s strong response to the COVID-19 pandemic is “reflected in our exceptional fourth-quarter results, with record-setting net sales and adjusted earnings per share,” CEO Mark Smucker said in a statement.
 “This exceptional growth is a testament to the strength of our brands and consumer-centric strategy, as consumers turned to trusted products to stock their kitchens as stay-at-home orders were implemented across North America."

-The quarterly results also benefited from positive comparisons with previous year, when the company had to book a $97.9 million goodwill charge.
+The quarterly results also benefited from positive comparisons with the previous year, when the company had to book a $97.9 million goodwill charge.

+Sales at Smucker's U.S. retail consumer foods unit spiked 22 percent year-over-year while U.S. retail coffee and U.S. retail pet food sales rose 11 percent and 6 percent, respectively.
+International and Away from Home sales were little changed after accounting for currency-exchange rates.